L'Aquila

 L'Aquila (/ˈlækwɪlə/ LAK-wil-ə; /it/; /nap/) is the capital city of the region of Abruzzo in central Italy.
 With 70,421 inhabitants as of 2025, it is also the second-largest city in the region.
 Laid out within medieval walls on a hill in the wide valley of the Aterno river, it is surrounded by the Apennine Mountains, with the Gran Sasso d'Italia to the north-east.

-L'Aquila sits on a hillside in the middle of a narrow valley; the tall snow-capped mountains of the Gran Sasso massif flank the town.
+L'Aquila sits on a hillside in the middle of a narrow valley; the snow-capped mountains of the Gran Sasso massif flank the town.
 A maze of narrow streets, lined with Baroque and Renaissance buildings and churches, open onto elegant piazzas.
 Home to the University of L'Aquila, it is a lively college town and, as such, has many cultural institutions: a repertory theatre, a symphony orchestra, a fine art academy, a state conservatory and a film institute.
 There are several ski resorts in the surrounding province (Campo Imperatore, Ovindoli, Pescasseroli, Roccaraso, Scanno).